simplespace-cat/GitHub-desktop/docs/technical/future-repository-structure.md

 # Future Repository Structure

-This document is a work in progress which covers where things should be found and outlines how things will be organized in the GitHub Desktop source.
+This document is a work in progress which covers where things should be found and outlines how things will be organized in the GitCub source.

 **Note:** this document will be updated over time because this will be an incremental process, with lots of unknowns, and we want to continue to ship